ionic-team/ionic-framework/core/src/components/tabs/readme.md

 This `ion-tab-button` and `ion-tab` are now linked by the common `tab` property.

 The `tab` property identifies each tab, and it has to be unique within the scope of the same `ion-tabs`.
-It's very important to set the same property to `ion-tab` and `ion-tab-button`, even if used in standlone mode.
+It's very important to set the same property to `ion-tab` and `ion-tab-button`, even if used in standalone mode.

 ### Router integration